All Episodes

 He's on his holiday.

-I normally wouldn't protest against people on their holiday, but there's clearly a political angle to this.
+I normally wouldn't protest against people on their holiday but there's clearly a political angle to this.

-And so I think that means that anything goes really.
+He spent the weekend with our foreign secretary and so I think that means that anything goes really.

-He's carrying out political business and it's appropriate to carry out a political protest.
+I think he has to be respectful of people but at the same time he's here, he's carrying out political business and it's appropriate to carry out a political protest.

 Shame on you!

-JD Botts!
+JD Butts!

 Shame on you!

-JD Botts!
+JD Butts!

 Shame on you!